Al-Mustanjid: Biography

+Reign

 Al-Mustanjid was born in 1124.
 He was the son of caliph al-Muqtafi and his mother was an Umm walad named Thawus.
 His full name was Yusuf ibn Muhammad al-Muqtafi and his Kunya was Abu al-Muzaffar.
 When Yusuf was a young prince his father became Caliph in 1136.
 His father ruled for almost twenty-four years until his death in 1160.
 When his father died, he ascended to the throne.
 He continued the policies of his father and he also confirmed Awn al-Din ibn Hubayra as his vizier.
 Awn al-Din had previously served as the vizier to his father.
 Awn al-Din's Tenure marked the final decline of the Seljuq influence in the Abbasid court (cf. Abbasid–Seljuk war), and saw a flowering of Hanbali learning in Baghdad.
 Ibn Hubayra was also involved in the conquest of Fatimid Egypt by Nur ad-Din Zangi.